jronallo/iiif-workshop-new/content/preparation/browser.md

 ---
 title: "Browser"
 date: 2018-04-15T13:31:47-04:00
-weight: 10
+weight: 30
 ---

-Any recent version of Chrome or Firefox ought to work.
+Instructions have been tested with the following (and may work for versions just below):

+- Firefox 60
+- Chrome 66

 Having both browsers available can sometimes be useful.
 Since an easy way to launch a [simple web server]({{<ref "web-server">}}) involves installing a Chrome extension, you may choose to use Chrome.

-Instructions have been tested with the following (and may work for versions just below):

-- Firefox 55
-- Chrome 60
+## Offline Mode

+When using the workshop materials in [local mode]({{<ref "offline">}}), you can use either Firefox or Chrome.
+Any recent version of Chrome or Firefox ought to work.

+## Online Mode

+When using these online instructions, ensure you're using them at an HTTP URL (`http://ronallo.com`) and not an HTTPS URL (`https://ronallo.com`).
+Our local JSON files will be served under HTTP and many IIIF resources on the web are still delivered via HTTP.
+Trying to deliver some HTTP resources to an HTTPS page results in mixed content security errors.
+Delivering the workshop materials via HTTP works around these issues for now.

+You can see more information on mixed content here: https://developer.mozilla.org/en-US/docs/Web/Security/Mixed_content#Warnings_in_Web_Console

+Once some of these issues are better resolved in the client code used by this workshop and are handled similarly across browsers, the materials will be delivered via HTTPS.

 ## Viewing JSON